 Minimise Inheritance Tax

 A sensibly drafted Will can minimise, or eliminate, the Inheritance Tax that may be payable on your estate upon your death.

 Inheritance Tax provisions are now more complex than ever before.
 April 2017 saw the addition of the Residence Nil Rate Band.
 With this in mind, it is essential to ensure that your Will is drafted in the most efficient way possible, therefore, maximising the estate that you are leaving for your loved ones.

 Assist your loved ones

 Making a properly drafted Will can assist your loved ones at a time which is undoubtedly upsetting and distressing.
 The presence of a Will should remove any uncertainty as to what you want to happen to your estate.This will help to avoid disputes and arguments among family members.

 Whilst the presence of a Will does not prevent close relatives and dependants from making a claim on your estate, a properly drafted Will can significantly reduce the chance of a successful claim.

 Making a Will also gives you a way to let your family know what arrangements you would like for your funeral or appoint guardians for your minor children.

-If you would like further advice as to how you can protect your assets and your loved ones, contact a member of Girlings' Private Client team who will be happy to help.
+If you would like further advice as to how you can protect your assets and your loved ones, contact a member of Girlings' Wills, Tax & Estate Administration team who will be happy to help.